Ted Lasso “Pilot” Spoilers Ahead

 Welcome to the very first Ted Lasso full episode review.
 (Did anyone doubt that I’d take up any opportunity to keep writing about this show?
 No?
 Okay good.)
 Because while the Ted Lasso Pilot isn’t a personal favorite of mine, it’s still an incredibly solid episode that sets the stage with excellent humor and performances.

-Ted Lasso doesn’t exactly find its footing in the first episode, but it shows us that we’re on that path—quite obviously, too rather because there are a lot of shots focusing on characters walking, including a close up of Ted and Coach walking on the field for the first time.
+Ted Lasso doesn’t precisely find its footing in the first episode, but it shows us that we’re on that path—quite obviously, too rather because there are a lot of shots focusing on characters walking, including a close up of Ted and Coach walking on the field for the first time.
 Mobility is both a literal element in this series and a metaphorical one, and the angles the directing focuses on show us the sheer potential right from the start.

 Classic Pilot Character Introductions

-Each of the main characters are given a moment to shine in the Pilot and they’re each given an entrance that acutely sets up so much of their personality.
+Each of the main characters are given a moment to shine in the Pilot, and they’re each given an entrance that acutely sets up so much of their personality.

 We’re introduced to Ted dancing his heart out in a locker room with his former team.
 We are introduced to Coach Beard (Brendan Hunt) quietly contemplating something on a plane.
 We are introduced to them as friends, partners through all this and right from the start, you can understand that their loyalty to one another is steadfast.